MatthewPierce-ITC/clipcreatordocs/pages/create_designations_import.markdown

 29:12-30:09
 ```

-Once the process is complete, all of the clips should appear in both the Clips window and the data grid at the bottom of the applicaiton window.
+Once the process is complete, all of the clips should appear in both the Clips window and the data grid at the bottom of the application window.

 ![Screen Grab Clip Creator Import File Processed](../assets/import_complete.png)